gregorybesson/PlaygroundUser/README.md

 ## Use your own Form
 If you want to change the ChangeInfo Form for example (ie. you want to add a 'children' select list to persist in your user database table).
 First extend the entity as explained previously.
 Then :

-1. Create the Form class in your Module, which extends the AdfabUser Form
+1. Create the Form class in your Module, which extends the PgUser Form

-        class ChangeInfo extends \AdfabUser\Form\ChangeInfo
+        class ChangeInfo extends \PgUser\Form\ChangeInfo

-    If you want to use the default fields of the AdfabUser Form, you can do this by using the parent constructor
+    If you want to use the default fields of the PgUser Form, you can do this by using the parent constructor

          parent::__construct($name, $createOptions, $translator);